Human Resources during COVID-19

 - Make sure you take all precautions such as trying to have employees work within the distancing guidelines proposed by the government, even during breaks!

 - Provide all employees with the necessary personal protective equipment (PPE) to help them feel safe.

 - Limit the number of service providers who come on to your farm.
 If service providers are absolutely needed, limit their contact with employees.
 Get them in and out as quickly as possible.

 - Make sure you talk to your workers and establish a level of trust so that if your employees are feeling ill, they won’t worry about telling you.

 - If an employee tests positive for COVID-19, they must be isolated away from EVERYONE.
 Having designated housing in this example would be good planning.
-Prior to returning to work, the infected worker must have two negative COVID-19 tests.

 - Consider staggering shift starts to prevent over-exposure to other workers.

 - Ensure extra sanitation measures are implemented, such as cleaning barn door handles regularly (e.g. every 15 minutes), regular sanitation of changeroom, shower rooms, kitchen facilities, etc.

 - If employees carpool to work, suggest they take separate vehicles.
 If this is not possible, try to limit each car to two people, with one driving and the other passenger sitting in the back seat on the opposite side.
 PPE should also be worn in the car at all times.